Hans Dijkstal: National politics

-Dijkstal became a Member of the House of Representatives after Wim van Eekelen was appointed as State Secretary for Foreign Affairs in the Cabinet Lubbers I after the election of 1982, serving from 11 November 1982 until 3 June 1986.
-Dijkstal returned as a Member of the House of Representatives after Ed Nijpels was appointed as Minister of Housing, Spatial Planning and the Environment in the Cabinet Lubbers II after the election of 1986, taking office on 30 July 1986 serving as a frontbencher chairing the parliamentary committee for Petitions and the Citizen Initiatives and spokesperson for Minorities and Welfare.
-After the election of 1994 Dijkstal was appointed as Deputy Prime Minister and Minister of the Interior in the Cabinet Kok I, taking office on 22 August 1994.
-After the election of 1998 Dijkstal returned as a Member of the House of Representatives, taking office on 19 May 1998.
+Dijkstal became a member of the House of Representatives after Wim van Eekelen was appointed as State Secretary for Foreign Affairs in the Lubbers I cabinet after the election of 1982, serving from 11 November 1982 until 3 June 1986.
+Dijkstal returned to the House of Representatives after Ed Nijpels was appointed as Minister of Housing, Spatial Planning and the Environment in the Lubbers II cabinet after the election of 1986, taking office on 30 July 1986 serving as a frontbencher chairing the parliamentary committee for Petitions and the Citizen Initiatives and spokesperson for minorities and welfare.
+After the election of 1994 Dijkstal was appointed as Deputy Prime Minister of the Netherlands and Minister of the Interior in the Kok I cabinet, taking office on 22 August 1994.
+After the election of 1998 Dijkstal returned to the House of Representatives, taking office on 19 May 1998.

-Following the cabinet formation of 1998 Dijkstal per his own request asked not to be considered for a cabinet post in the new cabinet, he was seen by the People's Party for Freedom and Democracy leadership as the favorite son to succeed Frits Bolkenstein as the next Leader of the People's Party for Freedom and Democracy.
-In July 1998 the Leader of the People's Party for Freedom and Democracy and Parliamentary leader of the Party for Freedom and Democracy in the House of Representatives Bolkenstein announced he was stepping down as Leader and Parliamentary leader in the House of Representatives, the People's Party for Freedom and Democracy leadership approached Dijkstal as his successor, Dijkstal accepted and became the Leader of the People's Party for Freedom and Democracy and Parliamentary leader, taking office on 30 July 1998.
+Following the cabinet formation of 1998 Dijkstal per his own request asked not to be considered for a cabinet post in the new cabinet, he was seen by the party's leadership as the "favorite son" to succeed Frits Bolkenstein as Leader of the People's Party for Freedom and Democracy.
+In July 1998, Bolkestein announced he was stepping down, and the party leadership approached Dijkstal to succeed him.
+Dijkstal accepted and became the Leader of the People's Party for Freedom and Democracy and parliamentary leader in the House of Representatives on 30 July 1998.

-For the election of 2002 Dijkstal served as Lijsttrekker (top candidate).
+For the election of 2002 Dijkstal served as lead candidate.
 Dijkstal and Labour Leader Ad Melkert were the front runners to become the next Prime Minister, but the unexpected arrival of Pim Fortuyn of Livable Netherlands (LN) and later the Pim Fortuyn List (LPF), turned the polls.
 Fortuyn blamed the problems in the country on the Purple cabinets (in which both Dijkstal and Melkert served as ministers).
-Fortuyn depicted Dijkstal and Melkert as two bureaucrats who didn't understand the feelings and problems among the population.
+Fortuyn depicted Dijkstal and Melkert as two bureaucrats who did not understand the feelings and problems among the population.
 After a heated campaign a mere days before the election, Fortuyn was assassinated in Hilversum.
 The VVD suffered a big loss, losing 14 seats and now had 24 seats in the House of Representatives.
-Dijkstal accepted responsibility for the defeat.
-On May 16, 2002, he announced his resignation as leader.
+Dijkstal accepted responsibility for the defeat, and announced his resignation as leader on 16 May 2002.
 He continued to serve in the House of Representatives as a backbencher until his resignation on 1 September 2002.

-When his former party started taking a heavy stance on 'allochtonen' (immigrants and their children) he teamed up with former politicians from a wide range of other parties in protest, to strive for a more tolerant society, under the name "Een Land Een Samenleving" ('One Country One Society').
+When his former party started taking a heavy stance on allochtonen (immigrants and their children) he teamed up with former politicians from a wide range of other parties in protest, to strive for a more tolerant society, under the name Een Land Een Samenleving ("One Country One Society").